Non-existence of faithful isometric action of compact quantum groups on compact, connected Riemannian manifolds: Introduction

-More precisely, we have:\\ {\bf Theorem I} (Theorem \ref{main_res} of Section 12 )\\ {\it Suppose that a CQG $\clq$ acts faithfully on a smooth, compact connected manifold $M$ such that the action $\alpha$ is smooth, i.e. it leaves $C^\infty(M)$ invariant and the linear span of $\alpha(C^\infty(M))(1 \ot \clq)$ is Fr\'echet-dense in $C^\infty(M,\clq)$.
-Moreover, assume that there is some Riemannian metric on $M$ for which the action is isometric.
-Then $\clq$ must be commutative as a $C^{*}$ algebra i.e. $\clq\cong C(G)$ for some compact group $G$ acting smoothly on $M$. } \\
+More precisely, we have:\\ {\bf Theorem I}\\ {\it Suppose that a CQG $\clq$ acts faithfully on a smooth, compact connected manifold $M$ such that the action is isometric with respect to some Riemmannian structure on $M$.
+Then $\clq$ must be commutative as a $C^{\ast}$ algebra i.e. $\clq\cong C(G)$ for some compact group $G$ acting smoothly on $M$.}

-It can be shown that actions which are isometric in the sense of \cite{Goswami} are always smooth.
-Moreover, for a classical group action, one can suitably `average' any given Riemannian metric w.r.t. a smooth action by a compact group to get a Riemannian metric for which the action is isometric.
-In other words, any smooth action by a compact group is isometrizable.
-We do not yet know if the same holds for smooth actions of compact quantum groups as well, but conjecture that it will be true.
-In fact, in a previous version of this article posted in the archive, we claimed to have proved this fact, but there was a mistake in the arguments.
-If we could prove this, Conjecture I would immediately follow.

-For classical group actions, smoothness is a topological condition (continuity of the action with respect to the natural Fr\'echet topology of smooth function algebra) which automatically implies an algebraic condition, namely, the differantial of the action gives a smooth representation of the group on the bimodule of one-forms.
-However, this may not hold for a general quantum group actions; we do have a counter-example at least in the algebraic set-up (see section 14) and we believe that a counter-example will exist in the analytic set-up as well for actions of locally compact quantum groups on possibly noncompact manifolds.
-In the present article, we have proved that the existence of such a natural analogue of differential of the action is equivalent to the isometrizability.

-We remark that smoothness of the manifold and compactness of the quantum group should be quite crucial for Conjecture I: we do have examples of faithful actions of genuine CQG on non-smooth compact connected manifolds, as well as faithful actions of Hopf algebras corresponding to genuine non-compact quantum groups on compact connected smooth manifolds at least in the algebraic setting (see Appendix I).
-However, we do not have any example of genuine CQG action on non-compact, smooth, connected manifold and believe that it may be possible to extend our no-go result to this case as well.
+\brmrk Smoothness of $M$ and compactness of the quantum group $\clq$ are quite crucial for the above conjecture.
+We already mentioned counter-examples in case the space is non-smooth and let us refer the reader to \cite{Wal_Wang}(Example 2.20) as well as \cite{loc_comp} for faithful algebraic (co)-action of Hopf-algebras corresponding to genuine non-compact quantum groups on commutative domains associated with affine varieties.
+However, we do not yet have any example of genuine CQG action on non-compact, smooth, connected manifold and believe that it may be possible to extend our no-go result to this case as well. \ermrk

-In some sense, our results indicate that one cannot possibly have a genuine `hidden quantum symmetry' in the sense of Manin (Chapter 13 of \cite{manin_book}) for smooth connected varieties coming from CQG Hopf algebras; i.e. one must look for such quantum symmetries given by Hopf algebras of non-compact type only.
+\brmrk In some sense, our results indicate that one cannot possibly have a genuine `hidden quantum symmetry' in the sense of Manin (Chapter 13 of \cite{manin_book}) for smooth connected varieties coming from CQG Hopf algebras; i.e. one must look for such quantum symmetries given by Hopf algebras of non-compact type only.
+From a physical point of view, it follows that for a classical mechanical system with phase-space modeled by a compact connected manifold, the generalized notion of symmetries in terms of (compact) quantum groups coincides with the conventional notion, i.e. symmetries coming from group actions. \ermrk